Most people think of groundcovers as the “substitute” plants: ones that are only used where grass won’t create a lawn.

 Prairie dropseed (Sporobolus heterolepis): This native Indiana grass is super in a border or used in mass as a no-mow groundcover.
 While the rounded grass tops out at about 2′, the plumes get taller.
 Plant it in full sun to light shade; it can handle both drought and inundation.
 Now that’s versatility!

-For Shady Lanes
+Groundcovers for Shady Lanes

 Bugleweed (Ajuga reptans cvs.)
 Bugleweed takes full shade with aplomb and can handle part-sun too.
 Choose the cultivar for the color and texture of the foliage; the late-spring flowers are just a bonus.

 Lily turf (Liriope spp.)
 The grass-like foliage of lily turf is a nice vertical accent in the shade garden and can even handle the dry shade at the base of trees.
 While it will grow in sun, too, it is less likely to spread rampantly in the shade.
 We like Liriope muscari, which we find better behaved than L. spicata.

 Plumbago (Ceratostigma plumbaginoides) While this flowering groundcover technically can take full sun, we find it works best in part shade.
 Its bronzy leaves are a great complement to the true-blue flowers.

 Spurge (Pachysandra spp.): Pachysandra can take nearly full shade.
 The shiny leaves of Japanese spurge (Pachysandra terminalis) lend it a formal look, especially when used en masse.
 Be aware that it’s prone to scale and fungal blight.
 If you can find it, try our lovely, native Pachysandra procumbens instead.

 Some extremely common ground covers should be taken out of circulation completely.
 While there are no bad plants, only misplaced ones, we find that these are always misplaced when used in residential Indiana gardens.